|

 Commercial Structures

-truck trailers, paints, aluminum products, and engines.
-Purdue
+processed food, automobiles, truck trailers, paints, aluminum products,

-on the east side."
-The first new downtown hotel in decades,
+tops the agenda on the east side."
+The first new downtown hotel in

 with an historic look.
 Things may be looking good for historic

-is a renovation of a 1939 movie theater by Deco Entertainment
+renovation of a 1939 movie theater by Deco Entertainment Inc., to be

 |